9 Reasons to Explore the Redwoods at Muir Woods

 Photo by @carlsturgess63 via Instagram

 Muir Woods is covered in dense forests of coastal redwoods.
 These incredible evergreens are a close relative of the Giant Sequoia and are noteworthy for their fragrant red bark and towering heights.
 Muir Woods’ tallest tree is 258 feet tall, and the average age of the trees is 600-800 years.
 The oldest tree in the woods is at least 1200 years old, but don’t think this is the oldest they can get, the trees can live up to 2200 years!.
-If you go further north the trees can reach heights up to 379 feet, the oldest redwood tree can be found in Sierra Nevada.
+If you go further north the trees can reach heights up to 379 feet, the oldest redwood tree can be found in the Sierra Nevada.

 Redwood trees can only be found on the Pacific coastline between Monterey and Southern Oregon.
 So, visitors to San Francisco will definitely want to take an opportunity of seeing these ancient groves.
 Trust us, you won’t want to miss out on seeing these awesome giants up close!